florez-carlos/dotfiles/README.md

 sudo apt-get install git make keychain -y
 ```

+## TODO: Add keys to host machine here!
+AND SSH AGENT!

 ## Create the workspace dir and clone the repo with recurse submodules

 The workspace directory is a volume in the container, it's important to clone all the repos and do all the <br>